 |Jennifer Leichliter||(BA Anthropology, 2008 Colorado College; MA Anthropology, 2011 University of Colorado).
 Jen is interested in the paleoecological context of early hominin evolution.
 Her focus includes the reconstruction of faunal community structure and isotopic ecology in South Africa during the Plio-Pleistocene.
 Her advisor is Matt Sponheimer.|

 (BA Interdisciplinary Studies, 2007 Miami University; MA Cultural Anthropology, 2010 University of Denver).
-Willi is working with communities and indigenous media organizations in the Kimberley region of northwestern Australia.
-His dissertation project seeks to understand the various social benefits and upcoming challenges for community media production and circulation.
-Willi is also interested in indigenous film festivals and the emerging film genre of Native American science fiction.
+Willi is working with communities and indigenous media organizations in the Kimberley region of Northwestern Australia.
+By following the social life of media, he seeks to understand diverse Aboriginal conceptions of indigeneity.
+Willi is also interested in the emerging film genre of Native American science fiction.
 His advisor is Jennifer Shannon.

 (BA Anthropology, 2005 Columbia University; MA Anthropology, 2010 University of Colorado).
 Meryleen's research is in cultural anthropology and examines state violence vis-à-vis the use of radical theatre and human rights activism in Brazil.
 Her advisor is L. Kaifa Roland.